Last Updated on March 16, 2026 by AcePhysio

 Back Pain Relief: Recommended Physiotherapy Exercises

 Back pain is one of the most common complaints treated with physiotherapy.
-These exercises are often recommended for relief:
+These exercises may be recommended for relief:

 Customizing Physiotherapy Exercises for Individual Needs